-Erarta Museum of Contemporary Art presents an exhibition of photographs by Rust2D illustrating how the outer, physical perfection of the bodies reflects inner beauty and spiritual strength
+Erarta Museum of Contemporary Art presented an exhibition of photographs by Rust2D illustrating how the outer, physical perfection of the bodies reflects inner beauty and spiritual strength

 -